UNFmontreal/Dcm2Bids/docs/how-to/use-advanced-commands.md

 default: `"post_op": []`

-post_op key allows you to run any post-processing analyses just before moving the images to there respective directories.
+post_op key allows you to run any post-processing analyses just before moving the images to their respective directories.

 For example, if you want to deface your T1w images you could use pydeface by
 adding: